 For getting around the country, there are excellent domestic air network and helicopter charter services as well as deluxe tourist coaches.

 Upon your arrival in Nepal, you can easily obtain visa at Tribhuwan International Airport.
 The process is very simple and quick.
 You can also opt to obtain your visa online or from Nepalese Diplomatic mission stationed in your country.
 If you choose to do this then please keep in mind that you will have to enter Nepal within six months from the visa issued date.

-If you are entering through the land border of India or Tibet, visa can easily be obtained at the border immigration office.
+If you are entering through the land border of India or Tibet, the visa can easily be obtained at the border immigration office.

-Please Note: Passport holders of countries like Nigeria, Ghana, Afghanistan, Zimbabwe, Somalia, Cameroon, Swaziland, Iraq, Ethiopia, Liberia, Palestine etc do not get the visa from the immigration entry points of Nepal.
+Please Note: Passport holders of countries like Nigeria, Ghana, Afghanistan, Zimbabwe, Somalia, Cameroon, Swaziland, Iraq, Ethiopia, Liberia, Palestine, etc do not get the visa from the immigration entry points of Nepal.

 Here are a couple of requirements if you are planning to obtain a visa at the airport :

 A valid Passport (it should have the validity of at least 6 months)